Cuba Photo Safari 2018

 Ever since travel restrictions were eased in 2014, more and more Americans are interested in visiting Cuba.
 Without a doubt, anyone can go buy a ticket, find a private house online, change money and try to find as many cool things, reliable drivers and great food as possible in seven days.
 My trips include all of the above and much more.
 I will arrange flights, meals, rooms and all of the required paperwork involved in legal Cuba travel.
 And while it’s impossible to “blend in,” you are more than just another tourist when you’re with my Cuban friends and me.

 At the moment, direct flights from Key West to Havana have been suspended thanks to new legislation, however, I am fully-licensed and life goes on.
 For seven days and nights, I invite you and your small group to spend as much or as little ‘down time’ as you like.
-There will be several opportunities to venture out on your own to explore and after much time and effort, I now have several preloaded cell phones that work in Cuba.
-Each couple will have their own phone so we can easily stay in touch.
+There will be several opportunities to venture out on your own to explore and after much time and effort, I now have several preloaded cell phones that work in Cuba so we can easily stay in touch.
 This is literally a game-changer.
-As much as most people love the idea of being away from their phone, being connected in a foreign country makes things much more efficient
+As much as most people love the idea of being away from their phone, being connected in a foreign country makes things much more efficient.

 In order to travel legally to Cuba, we are required to follow an itinerary that encourages a “People to People” experience.
 This is not a museum tour, nor a 'big-bus' full of zombie tourists.
 This is a one-of-a-kind experience where you'll meet the people I've called 'amigo' for more than 20 years.
 In addition to that, we will be engaging lots of wonderful people and making new friends along the way.

 Cuba is a beautiful country, but everyone agrees, my friends make the difference and it’s my pleasure to include and hire them for my tours.
 From tour guides, to artists, dentists, photographers, fishermen and writers, you will walk away from this trip with new friends for life.